chef-boneyard/chef-web-docs-2016/step_knife/step_knife_ssl_fetch_knife_certificates.rst

    Knife has no means to verify these are the correct certificates.
 You should verify the authenticity of these certificates after downloading.

-   Adding certificate for *.example.com in /Users/grantmc/chef-repo/.chef/trusted_certs/grantmc.crt
+   Adding certificate for <chef_server_url> in /Users/grantmc/chef-repo/.chef/trusted_certs/grantmc.crt
    Adding certificate for DigiCert Secure Server CA in /Users/grantmc/chef-repo/.chef/trusted_certs/DigiCert_Secure_Server_CA.crt